-Regardless of your level of care, inpatient rehabilitation, intensive outpatient therapy, residential treatment, or outpatient counseling, your treatment team or therapist should have provided you with a relapse prevention and action plan.
-This plan should include a relapse action plan, coping skills, behavior modification tools, and a list of resources to use throughout your journey during recovery.
-Your treatment team may even recommend that you need additional outpatient treatment.
-Outpatient therapy and community support groups for addiction are essential parts of long-term recovery.
+Whether you underwent inpatient rehabilitation, intensive outpatient therapy, residential treatment, or outpatient counseling, your treatment team or therapist should have provided you with an action plan.
+This action plan should include coping skills, behavior modification tools, and a list of resources to use throughout your journey during recovery.
+Your treatment team may even recommend that you need additional acute treatment.
 Whatever their recommendations are, it is essential to listen to the experts.

 Know your triggers and be prepared for temptation

-Being aware of what triggers your addiction, whether around old drinking buddies, alcohol, or the smell of marijuana, can help you avoid these circumstances and hopefully prevent relapse.
-Everyone has different triggers, and removing yourself from the situation or using your coping skills to work through these urges is vital for relapse prevention.
-You do not want to place yourself in an unhealthy environment with a higher risk of relapse.
+Knowing what triggers your addiction, can help you avoid these circumstances and hopefully prevent relapse.
+Everyone has different triggers, and removing yourself from the situation or using your coping skills to work through these urges is essential for relapse prevention.
+You do not want to place yourself in an unhealthy environment where you have a higher risk of relapse.

 Establish an emergency plan

 Establishing a “9-1-1” plan in case you feel helpless or hopeless can help prevent self-harm and destructive behavior.
-If you feel the urge to use it, follow your emergency plan.
 This emergency plan should include the contact information of a friend or loved one who has agreed to be with you in an emergency.
-You should also have the number of your therapist and your treatment center in case you have relapsed or harmed yourself.
+You should also have the number of your therapist and your treatment center, where you can seek immediately in case you have relapsed or harmed yourself.
 If you feel your life is in danger, do not hesitate to call the local police or hospital.

 Establish a support system

-You should never embark on the lifelong journey to recovery alone.
-Before leaving treatment, it is essential to establish a support system.
-Whether it is close friends and family, relying on an addiction support group such as Alcoholics Anonymous, joining an online addiction support group, or developing a relationship with your pastor or local church group, this support system should be trustworthy and reliable.
+You should never embark on a lifelong journey to recovery alone.
+Before leaving therapy, it is essential to establish a support system, whether it is keeping in contact with close friends and family, or relying on an addiction support group such as Alcoholics Anonymous.
+This support system should be trustworthy and reliable.
 You should feel safe opening up to them.
 It is also essential to develop a support system within yourself.
-This can entail doing activities that help relieve stress and urges, such as exercising, journaling, listening to music, or even keeping a diary where you can track your daily progress.
+This can entail doing activities that help relieve stress and urges such as exercising, journaling, listening to music, or even keeping a diary where you can track your daily progress.

-Being active in a support group or continuing with outpatient therapy is essential for your long-term progress.
-Going to meetings or outpatient therapy every week can help you prevent relapse.
+Being active in a support group or continuing with outpatient therapy is very important for your long-term progress.
+Going to meetings or virtual outpatient therapy every week can tremendously help you prevent relapse.
 There are also online support groups where you can log in from the comfort of your own home.